NuneManasyan/Python_-_API/README.md

 2. Setup logging
 2. Parse json_body from data.txt
 3. Get endpoint from "config.json"
-4. Send a request using the POST method with using endpoint, json_body, header
+4. Send a request with the POST method using endpoint, json_body, header
 5. Validate if json response matches validation schema
 6. Compare that sent and received data are the same